 Another important aspect of later life planning is to consider how you would cope with failing health.
 How will you fund long-term care should you need it?
 Earmarking reserves for this purpose and detailing your wishes in your later life plan could relieve some of the financial and emotional burden for your family.
 This is where Lasting Powers of Attorney is of importance.

 Planning for the inevitable

-Later life planning also means writing a Will and appointing Power of Attorney while you are still fit and healthy.
+Later life planning also means writing a Will, appointing Power of Attorney while you are still fit and healthy and Inheritance Planning.
 This will give you peace of mind that your beneficiaries will inherit your estate according to your wishes.